rwilcox/my-learnings-docs/learning_azure.md

 ### Entra Domain Services

 Provides group policy joining, Kerberos auth to Entra tenant.
 Fully compatible with AD DS (does not require additional domain controllers in the cloud)

+#### Entra B2B

+Can give users in tenant A access to resources in tenant B.

+### and users

+You can assign users to a group, or there is Dynamic Assignment

+## RBAC

+Azure RBAC built on Resource Manager

+Role definition: collection of permissions with a name that you can assign a user, group, or application

+Parts:
+  * Security Principal
+  * Role Definition
+  * Scope
+  * Role Assignment     <-- attaches the role definition to security principal at scope

+  Azure RBAC provides built in roles/scopes, and you can create custom ones

+  System subtracts NoAction permissions from Actions permissions to arrive at ability

+  Fundimental Roles:

+    * Owner
+    * Contributor  <-- can create and manage all types of Azure resources, but can't grant user access
+    * Reader
+    * User Access Administrator

+### Seeing what permissions a user has

+IAM -> Check Access